LBGC-CFB/SpliceLauncher/README.md

 #### STAR <a id="4"></a>

-these following instruction were from the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf "Title")
+Following instruction were from the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf "Title")

 Get the g++ compiler for linux